romanonly/advancedanalytics/Bayesian Learning.md

 ## Dataset

-Publicly available email marketing campaign dataset from IBM.
+Publicly available email marketing campaign dataset from IBM (ref (TBD)).
+Typical B2B model with information about clients.
+Clients are contacted to purchase auto policy.
+We want to estimate clients **Response** from some 23 features (below) which of course have different predictability.
+The only parameter marketing manager can really change s the time when to contact the person: it is dictated by the **Effective To Date** feature: should we contact the client right before the expiration, or we well in advance?

+As my analysis below shows, Supervised Machine LAearning with the Naive-Bayes features independence assumption draws wrong conclusion that this feature is important.
+But Bayseian Analysis shows this feature is UNIMPORTANT!
+And hre is how I make  validation/proof/ this result: I remove this feature from the original dataset and show that the quality of machine learning prediction doesn't change!

+However, if I remove an important feature from the Bayesian Learning - Supervised Machine Learning fails dramatically!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/34472259-c64c011a-ef2b-11e7-9abe-c8c16c25078e.png" width="900"/>
 </p>

 ## Bayesian Networks
-**Top** - Bayseian network obtained by averaged bootstrpap of 150 HC (Hill-Climb) models and
+**Left** - Bayseian network obtained by averaged bootstrpap of 150 HC (Hill-Climb) models and
-**Bottom** Naive Bayes.
+**Right** Naive Bayes.

 Naive Bayes assumes that all the features are independent and only operates with pairwise correlations between the target and the feature.